-Overall enrollment had, at one time, been projected to exceed 330,000 students by 2013, however, with slower population growth and the lagging economy, long-term enrollment figures are under review.
-In the 2008-09 school year, the District opened six new schools and four replacement schools.
-Of the new schools, one is a career and technical academy.
-The total number of schools currently in operation is 347.
-Because of the continuous construction of new buildings, 115 of the District's 347 schools have been built in the last 10 years.
-This makes the average age of a school building just 21 years old.
+The preceding chart provides a ten year history of enrollment growth.
+Overall enrollment had at one time been projected to exceed 330,000 students by 2013; however, with slower population growth and the lagging economy, enrollment figures are expected to remain flat to declining over the short-term.

+Even with leveling enrollment, the District continues to struggle with over capacity schools in specific geographic regions.
+The District continued to respond to areas of high-need by opening five new schools; four elementary schools and one career and technical high school, in fiscal year 2011.
+These are the last new schools scheduled to be built from the now complete 1998 capital program.
+The total number of schools currently in operation is 357.
+Because of the continuous construction of new buildings over the life of the previous bond program, 126 of the District's 357 schools have been built in the last 10 years.
+This makes the average age of a school building just 22 years old.
 School construction schedules are closely monitored by the District's Demographics and Zoning Department to respond to areas of high enrollment growth.